logzio/logz-docs/_source/logzio_collections/_shippers/s3-bucket.md

 ---

-Some AWS services can be configured to ship their logs to an S3 bucket, where Logz.io can fetch those logs.
+Some AWS services can be configured to ship their logs to an S3 bucket, where Logz.io can fetch those logs directly.

 ## Best practices